 Before we really start talking, let’s just have a quick view of the important specs and features Verizon’s top phones got.
 Here’s a table for just that.

 Well, in this high-end segment of Android phones, you naturally come across the best Android phones on the planet right now.
-Verizon offers you Samsung’s Note 8, S8 and S8+, Google’s Pixel and Pixel 2 sets (along with their XL edition), LG’s V30 and G6, and Motorola’s Z2 Force handset.
-And then there’s the latest and greatest from Samsung: the Galaxy S9 accompanied by its bigger and better brother, Galaxy S9+.
+Verizon offers you Samsung’s Note 8, S9 and S9+, Google’s Pixel 2 sets, LG’s V30 and G7, and soon Motorola’s Moto Z3 handset will be available for purchase alongside the Play variant.

 Phablet: Bigger is better!